 An automatic top off feature will keep oil at the ideal level, saving on labor time and preventing you from ever frying in oil that's too low.
 Low oil levels can cause your fryer to overheat, potentially burning food and damaging your equipment.

 Programmable controls allow you to create custom cooking programs for specific menu items.
-Once they’ve been stored in the machine, these programs can be recalled at the press of a button.
-These make operation simple, so training on the machine will take less time, and they can bring you more consistent results from one batch to the next.
+Once they've been stored in the unit's memory, these programs can be recalled at the press of a button.
+These make operation simple, so training new users of the commercial pressure fryer will take less time, and they can bring you more consistent results from one batch to the next.